Money expert Clark Howard says buying a used car is one of the smartest financial moves you can make. But the process can sometimes confuse people.

 Should you get an extended warranty?
 The question of the extended auto warranty is a tricky one and everyone has to come to their own conclusion on this subject.

 If you’re buying from a traditional dealership, here’s how Clark says you should think about it:

 - If you can afford the potential cost of car repairs, you should never buy an extended warranty.

-> - Never buy an extended auto warranty from a third-party.
-Stick to the manufacturer’s own warranty only.
+- Never buy an extended auto warranty from a third party.
+Stick to the manufacturer’s own warranty.

->

-> When you know the best way to buy a used car, you can get yourself reliable transportation at an affordable price and keep more money in your pocket over the long haul.
+When you know the best way to buy a used car, you can get yourself reliable transportation at an affordable price and keep more money in your pocket over the long haul.

 “Buying a used car involves a little more risk than buying a new car because you never know how the previous owner treated that vehicle,” Clark admits.
 “One way to minimize that risk is to buy used car models that have proven to be reliable.
 Another way is to get a mechanic to inspect a vehicle prior to purchase.”

 Of course, buying used isn’t for everybody.
 Some people just like that new car smell too much!
 If that describes you, be sure to check out our article on How to Buy a New Car in 5 Steps.